Dorian cuts power to Bahamas; several dead; 62K without clean water

 "We are working through the aftermath of flooding on the island, and remained determined to safely and securely return the entire island to service," Bahamas Power and Light said Monday night.

-The U.S. Coast Guard said it's conducting rescue missions on Abaco Island, where many Haitian migrants live.
+The U.S. Coast Guard said it's been conducting response missions since Dorian hit and as of Tuesday, rescued 47 people.
+On Abaco Island, where many Haitian migrants live, four U.S. Coast Gaurd MH-60 Jayhawk helicopters transported 19 people from the Marsh Harbor clinic to Nassau International Airport Monday.

 With the storm still lingering, officials said the Caribbean Disaster Emergency Management Agency may not be able to reach the island until Wednesday.